robinsingh051/book-store-app/README.md

 The frontend development server will run on `http://localhost:3000`.

 5. Open your web browser and navigate to `http://localhost:3000` to access the Book Store web application.

-## Usage

-- Browse the list of books on the home page.

-- Click the "Add to Cart" button to add books to your cart.

-- Click on a book to view its details.